 These market prices are based on capital and interest.
-Actively quoted market prices are not available, the fair value is determined through discounted cash flow techniques, using market interest rates taking into account the credit quality and duration of the instrument.
+If actively quoted market prices are not available, the fair value is determined through discounted cash flow techniques, using market interest rates taking into account the credit guality and duration of the instrument.